 France is one of the most popular travel destinations in the world and it is easy to see why.
 Expect tasty cuisine, a rich history and world famous sights.
-Find inspiration and ideas for the best things to do if you would like to travel, go backpacking or take a gap year in France.
+Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in France.